 For example, would you prefer a 10x return on £300, or on £3000?
 Which do you think will have put more work into ensuring it achieves such returns?
 You won’t get higher returns from less effort.

 Besides, web design times are measured in weeks.
 It takes time to discuss your goals and create designs that suit your target market.
-So those who offer sites for less than a week’s wage rarely last long enough to gain the business experience needed to help you grow.
+So cheap web designers rarely stay in business long enough to gain the business experience needed to help you grow.

 Don’t get me wrong.
 With cost-effective marketing, even simple sites can achieve some common business goals — but experience still matters.
 You’re creating a business-critical online marketing vehicle — and online marketing isn’t the same as offline marketing.
 So you need a designer with online marketing experience.